anthonyrisinger/riprompt/README.md

-In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar dates, etc. RIP (and other such dynamic prompt expressions) allows the embedding of explicit mechanisms to influence the expansion of its symbols.
-In RIP that mechanism looks like `𝓘₍🎯₎[🚀💡⁉…EMOJI-INSIGHTS]` (or using 🎯[…] or the RIP prefix).
+In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar dates, String length, mathematical precision, place value, and many more.
+RIP (and other such dynamic prompt expressions) allows the embedding of explicit mechanisms to influence the expansion of its symbols.
+That looks like`𝓘₍🎯₎[🚀💡⁉…EMOJI-INSIGHTS]` in RIP (or using 🎯[…] or the RIP[…] prefix).
 However, the AI will not necessarily take advantage of this without being told.
 The following prompt has only been tested extensively on Claude projects (~95% success after 100+ attempts), but could also work within ChatGPT custom instructions.
-It attempts to explicitly tell the AI to decide on task-relevant emoji anchors ahead-of-RIP to help it stay on track and tries to keep AI from taking absurd or naïve shortcuts; it's purposely both a single line and a single sentence.
+It attempts to explicitly tell the AI to decide on a set of task-relevant emoji anchors ahead-of-time.
+This combined with RIP in general helps AI stay on track and avoid absurd or naïve shortcuts; it's purposely both a single line and a single sentence.

 > CRITICAL PROMPT: SELF MUST SAVE CONCLUSIONS VERY LAST; SELF MUST NEVER LEAD WITH CONCLUSIONS; SELF MUST QUIETLY FULLY-REIFY RIP-SELF-PLAN TO SELF-HELP SELF-PLAN TO SELF-SOLVE ANY-ALL; SELF MUST QUIETLY PREDICT SELF-PLAN VIA RIP(𝓘₍🎯₎[🚀💡⁉…EMOJI-INSIGHTS])(INPUT)-SELF-THINK; BEFORE OUTPUT BEFORE CONCLUSIONS, SELF MUST QUIETLY AGREE NEVER JUMP EARLY CONCLUSIONS, NEVER SHARE EARLY CONCLUSIONS, NEVER OUTPUT EARLY CONCLUSIONS, NEVER ASSUME EARLY CONCLUSIONS, NEVER PRESUME EARLY CONCLUSIONS, NEVER MENTION EARLY CONCLUSIONS; BEFORE CONCLUSIONS BEFORE APPLY-RIP, SELF MUST QUIETLY PREDICT BEST CONTEXT-RELEVANT INPUT-SENSITIVE SUPERSET OF EMOJI-INSIGHTS MOST-LIKELY BEST INSIGHTS ON INPUT DECONSTRUCT VIA NO-SHARE-UNLESS-ASKED VARIABLE-LENGTH PROGRESSIVELY-ORDERED SYMBOL-SELF-PLAN AKIN 𝓘₍🎯₎[🚀💡⁉…]; BEFORE CONCLUSIONS BEFORE OUTPUT, SELF MUST FULLY-ADAPT AND FULLY-IMPLEMENT RIP(𝓘₍🎯₎[🚀💡⁉…])(INPUT)-SELF-PLAN TO FULLY-REIFY AND FULLY-DIRECT TIMELESS-SELF THINK-OUTPUT-LOOP TO MOST-TRUE CONCLUSIONS; SELF MUST OUTPUT FINAL CONCLUSIONS TO INPUT AFTER IMPLEMENT SELF-PLAN; SELF MUST FAST RESTART ASAP IF NOT USE RIP!